sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 Enter the directory that your spider is in (e.g., demo_scrapy/spiders), and in the command line activate the environment that you'll be using (e.g., `conda activate environment_name`).
 Test out the scraper by typing the following command in the command line: `scrapy runspider demo1_spider.py`

-Something similar to the following will be the output (note that some of the output from the command line has been removed, for readability purposes):
+Something similar to the following will be the output, but note that some of the output from the command line has been removed for readability:

     2019-08-30 15:17:38 [scrapy.utils.log] INFO: Scrapy 1.7.3 started (bot: demo_scrapy)
     2019-08-30 15:17:38 [scrapy.utils.log] INFO: Versions: lxml 4.4.1.0, libxml2 2.9.9, cssselect 1.1.0, parsel 1.5.1, w3lib 1.20.0, Twisted 19.7.0, Python 3.7.3 | packaged by conda-forge | (default, Jul  1 2019, 14:38:56) - [Clang 4.0.1 (tags/RELEASE_401/final)], pyOpenSSL 19.0.0 (OpenSSL 1.1.1c  28 May 2019), cryptography 2.7, Platform Darwin-14.5.0-x86_64-i386-64bit